-In considering the application, the licensing authority shall have regard to this Statement of Gambling Policy, the relevant guidance issued by the Gambling Commission and may also have regard to the licensing objectives (Schedule 10, paragraph 7 of the Act).
+In considering the application, the licensing authority shall have regard to this Statement of Gambling Policy, the relevant guidance issued by the Gambling Commission and may also have regard to the Licensing Objectives (Schedule 10, paragraph 7 of the Act).

-The licensing authority may also consider asking applicants to demonstrate:
+The LA may also consider asking applicants to demonstrate:

-- a full understanding of the maximum stakes and prizes of the gambling that is permissible in uFECs - that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act) - that employees are trained to have a full understanding of the maximum stakes and prizes
+- A full understanding of the maximum stakes and prizes of the gambling that is permissible in uFECs; - That the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act); - That employees are trained to have a full understanding of the maximum stakes and prizes.